ARTICLE

 Loading ...

-The Durand Line is the 2,640-kilometer (1,640-mile) border between Afghanistan and Pakistan.
-It’s the result of an agreement between Sir Mortimer Durand, a secretary of the British Indian government, and Abdur Rahman Khan, the emir, or ruler, of Afghanistan.
-The agreement was signed on November 12, 1893, in Kabul, Afghanistan.
+The Durand Line is the border between Afghanistan and Pakistan.
+At the time it was formed, this 2,600-kilometer (1,600-mile) was the border between Afghanistan, a largely Muslim country, and India, a largely Hindu country.
+The Durand Line was the result of an 1893 agreement between Sir Mortimer Durand, a secretary of the British Indian , and Abdur Rahman Khan, the of Afghanistan.
+It is both controversial and consequential because Afghanistan does not recognize the border as legitimate.

 Media Credits